 What is a Brownie Blondie?

-A Brownie Blondie is equal parts of brownie batter mixed with blondie batter.
+A Brownie Blondie is equal parts brownie batter and blondie batter.
 Brownie batter is soft and gooey, and Blondie batter is cakier.

 - Sweet, sinful, indulgent.